Engee documentation

 Indexing and segmentation of images

-This demonstration shows how to work with an indexed image using IndirectArrays, and also breaks down how to segment an image using ImageSegmentation.
+This demo shows how to work with an indexed image using IndirectArrays, as well as the possibility of image segmentation using ImageSegmentation.

 The following is a "direct" representation of the image as an array.